 Paediatric Osteopathy help with many paediatric issues such as agitation and sleeping disorder, orthopaedic issues (torticollis, flat head, stiff neck), digestive issues (reflux, colic, constipation, breastfeeding difficulties) or respiratory problems (chest infections, repetitive bronchitis or bronchiolitis)

 Digestive osteopathy babies has great impact to improve with digestive issues.
 By working on the underlying issues and related pain that can manifest elsewhere, as well as combining with adjustments in baby lifestyle and diet.

 Ideally – and that’s the way we work in our practice, combining those two approaches has many benefits and gives our patients the most complete rehabilitation plan, speeding up their recovery process.

-We offer all the above type of physiotherapy and osteopath done by our team of specialised physiotherapist and Cranial osteopaths.
+We offer all the above types of physiotherapy and osteopath done by our team of specialised physiotherapists and Cranial osteopaths.

 For more information about our home visits, and treatment at our clinics in Monument, Clapham and Belgravia call 0207 125 0262